grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 You can choose to either use Tempo Operator's gateway or not:

-* If the `TempoStack` is deployed using the gateway, you'll need to provide authentication information  to Grafana, along with the URL of the tenant it wants to access.
+* If the `TempoStack` is deployed using the gateway, you'll need to provide authentication information to Grafana, along with the URL of the tenant from which you expect to see the traces.

 * If the gateway is not used, then you need to make sure Grafana can access the `query-frontend` endpoints.